Do you speak the truth?

 How to speak your truth

 A great way to practice is awareness.
 Listen carefully to your thoughts.
 Your thoughts are becoming your words.
 My dear teacher Jennifer says: What you think – is what you say – is what you become.
-So get your booty on your meditation pillow and start observing (Meditation class every Tuesday morning by the way 😉 )
+So get your booty on your meditation pillow and start observing.
+Keep an eye on the workshops to learn how to meditate.

 Vishuddha chakra – center of truth and freedom of speech